3. Chasing Cures 1

 Apart from the visual fireworks, this is a specious distinction which makes no difference to the treatment, so lie a bit if you crave condition status.
 I say this because I have had migraines without an aura and auras with no migraine.
 After the diagnosis you may be advised to keep a migraine diary to see if you can spot the triggers; in the meantime you are advised to avoid cheese, chocolate, oranges, wine and coffee, but drink loads of water.
 Triggers are hard to pin down.
 You may be lucky, you might not.
 You may react to some foods or circumstances sometimes.
 It can depend on so many variables.
 Finally you will be prescribed whatever the current thing is.

 About medication.
 When you have a condition, you are a shareholder in the drug companies without a bonus or dividend, and you will be experimented on or, as they put it, ‘I suggest we try this’.
 Medication is mostly a blunt instrument.
 It’s not person specific and comes with many effects other than the desired one.
-Unfortunately it is initially tested on animals, a legal requirement in the United Kingdom, while the FDA (The Food and Drug Administration) in the USA have abandoned this on the basis that there are better ways of testing.
+Unfortunately, it is initially tested on animals, a legal requirement in the United Kingdom, while the FDA (The Food and Drug Administration) in the USA have abandoned this on the basis that there are better ways of testing.
 Human clinical trials follow.
 So for me a bad conscience goes with the condition.
 I know every time I swallow a possible remedy I am or was torturing animals.
 The fact that I am not personally doing it is worse, if anything.
 Fortunately, days of intense pain make it possible for me to torture anything and anyone.
 Sorry.

 Migraine medication comes as either acute treatments or prophylactics, the latter taken daily and the former at the time of the attack.
 As my attacks got more frequent they became less interested in being medicated.
-But initially a souped-up paracetamol (with codeine and an anti-sickness drug) marketed as Migraleve, kept me in the game—the earning-a-living game.
+But initially a souped-up paracetamol (with caffeine and an anti-sickness drug) marketed as Migraleve, kept me in the game—the earning-a-living game.
 Being able to buy this over the counter (OTC) was a bonus.
 The use of part of the word migraine and relieve in the name is clever (if obvious) and common to most medication, and probably affected my initial belief it would work.

 When all OTC medication failed me in the early 1990s, a doctor in New Zealand said the word suppository.
 I was temporarily living in Auckland, helping to care for my mother and struggling to stay well.
 I had never heard of ergotamine suppositories then but, to my amazement, they mostly worked.
 Possibly they will prove to have robbed me of my life and/or brain in the end but, in the short term, if your stomach is in stasis, and you are about to start vomiting and you need to be somewhere, suppositories are the only thing you won’t throw up.